sandermak/java-next-labs/02-httpclient/01-sync-http-begin/README.md

 Tip: you can trigger the failure path by performing a request to `http://httpstat.us/400` instead.

 ## Bonus step
-Change the request URL to `http://ns.nl` (http instead of https) and run the code again.
+Change the request URL to `http://google.com` (drop the `www`) and run the code again.
 You'll see that a 301 (redirect) status code is returned.
 Try to configure the `HttpClient` so that it transparently follows redirects, and delivers a 200 OK response again.
-You'll need the `HttpClient.Builder` for this.
+You'll need the `HttpClient.Builder` for this to create a correctly configured `HttpClient`.